rohan-kiratsata/simpad/README.md

 # simpad.github.io

-This is simple text editor, in case if you don't have any text editor in mobile device or computer.This project is created in free time.
-Site is Published at https://rohan-k14.github.io/simpad/
+This project is not maintained anymore.